NavigationContentFooter

 • mariadb

 WordPress is a popular, free open-source blogging tool and content management system (CMS) based on PHP and MySQL.
-WordPress has seen incredible adoption rates, and is a great choice for getting a website up and running quickly.
+WordPress has seen incredible adoption rates and is a great choice for getting a website up and running quickly.
 After setup, almost all the administration can be done through the web frontend.

 In this tutorial, you will learn how to install WordPress on a freshly created Ubuntu Bionic Beaver instance with LEMP (Linux + Nginx - pronounced “engine x” + MySQL + PHP).
-Nginx is an HTTP server that, compared to Apache, uses less resources and delivers pages much faster, especially static files.
+Nginx is an HTTP server that, compared to Apache, uses fewer resources and delivers pages much faster, especially static files.

 Before you start

-To complete the actions presented on this page, you must have:
+To complete the actions presented below, you must have:

-• You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-• You have configured your SSH key
+• An SSH key

-• You have sudo privileges or access to the root user.
+• sudo privileges or access to the root user

-• You have LEMP installed
+• Installed LEMP

-• You have a FQDN (Fully Qualified Domain Name) pointing to your Instance’s IP address
+• An FQDN (Fully Qualified Domain Name) pointing to your Instance’s IP address

-• You have secured your LEMP stack with TLS/SSL
+• Secured your LEMP stack with TLS/SSL

 Installing the stack